curl/curl/docs/URL-SYNTAX.md

-1. If you have an application that runs as or in a server application, getting an unfiltered URL can trick your application to access a local resource instead of a remote.
+1. If you have an application that runs as or in a server application, getting an unfiltered URL can trick your application to access a local resource instead of a remote resource.
 Protecting yourself against localhost accesses is very hard when accepting user provided URLs.

 2. Such custom URLs can access other ports than you planned as port numbers